top of page

 Make Sure Your Voltage Is Within the Solar Inverter's Range

 Every solar inverter comes with a voltage range.
-For maximum power generation, it's critical that the PV panels (and wiring) lie within each inverter's recommended spectrum:
+For maximum power generation, it's critical that the PV panels and solar panel wiring lie within each inverter's recommended spectrum:

 • The installation won't generate any usable power if the array's voltage falls below this range.
 The inverter doesn't become operational until it achieves its "start" voltage.
 Your panels may be producing energy, but none of that energy is saving you money or helping the environment.